alihusayni/tll-next/content/resources/blog/an-ultimate-guide-to-apply-for-the-b2-visa-by-yourself.md

 Due to various laws and regulations, traveling to another country can make us overwhelmed.
 Here are the answers to some of the common questions asked by B2 visa applicants.
 ### How Long Does It Take to Get Your B2 Visa?
 The B2 visa processing time can differ for each country.
 That is because the appointment wait time for each embassy or consulate is different.
-You can visit[this page](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html)to check the average wait time for different U.S. embassies and consulates around the world.
+You can visit [this page](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html) to check the average wait time for different U.S. embassies and consulates around the world.
 As mentioned above, it can take longer if you want to have your interview in another country.
 Therefore, the B2 visa processing time can range between a few weeks to a few months.
 ### How Long Your B2 Visa Will Last?
 The B2 visa can be valid for a long time, up to 10 years.
 However, the maximum time you can stay in the U.S. each time you visit is 180 days or six months.
 So, this kind of visa can be used for multiple entries.
 ### Is It Possible to Extend the B2 Visa?
 Yes.
 You can get an extension for another 180 days.
 You need to apply for the extension at least 6 weeks before your I-94 card expires.
 To file for a B2 visa extension, you have to
 * Fill out Form I-539.
-(Find this form[here](https://www.uscis.gov/i-539).)
+(Find this form [here](https://www.uscis.gov/i-539).)
 * Pay $370 as the application fee.
 * Write a letter to state your reasons for the extension.
 * Prove that you have enough financial means to support yourself.